 Non-predetermined Sites.
 Those sites that are selected to host at the time of the participant/team selections announcement.

 Playing Rules.
 The rules under which the competition will be conducted.

-raying raise.
-The raise and i when the competition will be conducted.

 Predetermined Sites.
 Those sites that are selected to host before the participant/team selections announcement.